innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_03.md

       extension: .md
       format_name: markdown
       format_version: '1.2'
-      jupytext_version: 1.4.2
+      jupytext_version: 1.5.1
   kernelspec:
     display_name: Python 3
     language: python
     name: python3
 ---

-# 3 Inside the Mind of a Neural Network
+# 3 Inside the mind of a neural network

 In the previous notebook, you met a simple neural network architecture known as a *multi-layer perceptron* and saw how it could be trained to recognise and distinguish between various classes of object based on a two dimensional representation of each object.